wapdat/data-sanitiser/README.md

 Code (regular expresssions and NTLK) to tokenise (remove) Private Personal Information (PPI) in unstructured data.

-Essentially, it uses NTLK Named Entity Recognition, along with a waterfall of regular expressions that identify and replace any words (entities) that match the expected pattern of known personal and private information.
+Essentially, it uses NTLK Named Entity Recognition, along with a waterfall of regular expressions that identify and replace any words (entities) that match the expected pattern of known personal and private information, in a way to retain some level of readability, and semantic meaning in the data.

 It turns this...